-Grading in Ultra
+Grading in Blackboard

 Grading Overview

-Ultra provides flexible grading eliminates the labor-intensive and button-heavy process that can make grading a time-consuming and draining task for the instructor and instead provides an experience that prioritizes intuition and efficiency, streamlines navigation, eliminates artificial barriers, saving time and effort by allowing instructors to move easily and seamlessly from student to student.
+Blackboard provides flexible grading eliminates the labor-intensive and button-heavy process that can make grading a time-consuming and draining task for the instructor and instead provides an experience that prioritizes intuition and efficiency, streamlines navigation, eliminates artificial barriers, saving time and effort by allowing instructors to move easily and seamlessly from student to student.
 Each instructor has a unique approach to grading.
 Grading aligns with natural workflows and task-oriented navigation that focuses on the submissions and questions waiting for instructors to grade, creating an effective way to grade.

 See Also: